samarthAkulkarni/Snake-game.github.io/README.md

 ## Overview

-My first project of the Software Engeneering Immersive course in General Assembly.
+My first project of the Software Engineering Immersive course in General Assembly.
 My game was to be a grid based and function inside a browser using HTML, CSS and JavaScript.
 I was to use my knowledge of the past three weeks of learning to create the game individually.

 [PLAY HERE](https://kasjanhinc.github.io/Snake/)